OpenFreeEnergy/openfe/docs/guide/protocols/absolutesolvation.rst

 Partial annhilation scheme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the :class:`.AbsoluteSolvationProtocol` the coulombic interactions of the molecule are fully turned off (annihilated),
+In the :class:`.AbsoluteSolvationProtocol` the coulombic interactions of the molecule are fully turned off (annihilated).
-while the Lennard-Jones interactions are decoupled, meaning the intermolecular interactions turned off, keeping the intramolecular Lennard-Jones interactions.
+The Lennard-Jones interactions are instead decoupled, meaning the intermolecular interactions turned off, keeping the intramolecular Lennard-Jones interactions.

 The lambda schedule
 ~~~~~~~~~~~~~~~~~~~

 Molecular interactions are turned off during an alchemical path using a discrete set of lambda windows.
-The electrostatic interactions are turned off first, followed by the decoupling of the van-der-Waals interactions.
+The electrostatic interactions are turned off first, followed by the decoupling of the Lennard-Jones interactions.
 A soft-core potential is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.

 Simulation overview
 ~~~~~~~~~~~~~~~~~~~

-The :class:`.ProtocolDAG` of the :class:`.AbsoluteSolvationProtocol` contains both the units from the vacuum and from the solvent transformations.
+The :class:`.ProtocolDAG` of the :class:`.AbsoluteSolvationProtocol` contains :class:`ProtocolUnit`s from both the vacuum and solvent transformations.
 This means that both legs of the thermodynamic cycle are constructured and run concurrently in the same :class:`.ProtocolDAG`.
 This is different from the :class:`RelativeHybridTopologyProtocol` where the :class:`.ProtocolDAG` only runs a single leg of a thermodynamic cycle.
-If multiple ``protocol_repeats`` are run (default: ``protocol_repeats=3``), the :class:`.ProtocolDAG` contains multiple units of both vacuum and solvent transformations.
+If multiple ``protocol_repeats`` are run (default: ``protocol_repeats=3``), the :class:`.ProtocolDAG` contains multiple :class:`ProtocolUnit`s of both vacuum and solvent transformations.

 Simulation steps
 """"""""""""""""

-Each Protocol simulation Unit (whether vacuum or solvent) carries out the following steps:
+Each :class:`.ProtocolUnit` (whether vacuum or solvent) carries out the following steps:

 1. Parameterize the system using `OpenMMForceFields <https://github.com/openmm/openmmforcefields>`_ and `Open Force Field <https://github.com/openforcefield/openff-forcefields>`_.
 2. Equilibrate the fully interacting system using a short MD simulation using the same approach as the :class:`.PlainMDProtocol` (in the solvent leg this will include rounds of NVT and NPT equilibration)